orgvue2/gizmocookbook/chapter1/accessingproperties.md

 | `node.d(1,2)`| Selects all descendants between 1 and 2 levels below the selected node  |
 | `node.d(0,2)` | Returns the node itself and all descendants starting two levels below  |

+ N.B.
+These expressions will perform calculations on the filtered sub-set of your data when any filters applied.
+Putting an 'a' or 'all' before relationship properties, e.g. `ac` or `allchildren`, `as` or `allsiblings`, `ad` or `alldescendants` will ignore filters